cms-DQM/dqmgui/README.md

 ### Online

 We have already successfully integrated the new DQM GUI as part of CMSSW into our P5 machines.
 However, it is very beneficial to decouple the DQM GUI form CMSSW software suite.
-To make this happen, we have to find a way get the code that is in the master branch of this very repository over to our P5 machines, including the Python dependencies listed here: `python/requirements.txt`.
+To make this happen, we have to find a way get the code that is in the master branch of this very repository over to our P5 machines, including the Python dependencies that are listed here: `python/requirements.txt`.

 A close collaboration with P5 system administrators will ensure the smoothness of this integration process!